Learn More !

 BLV visitors may rely on companions, staff, or remote guides, but quality varies.

-Design Direction / Navigation Apporach
+Design Direction / Navigation Approach

 Make key information more structured, repeatable, and available through the system.

-Key Design Break Down
+Key Design Decision Breakdown

 The prototype translates our A11y framework into two connected experiences: content discovery and spatial navigation.
 Each design decision supports BLV visitors’ autonomy by giving them more control over how they access information, understand the space, and decide what to explore next.